Intensive support to inform sustainable systems change

 Who are they for?

-Action Research Partnerships engage cohorts of state-/community-level “change teams” who are ready to work on specific practice and infrastructure changes that will improve ECE career ladders, compensation, and workplace policies.
+Action Research Partnerships engage cohorts of leaders from ECE oversight agencies who are ready to partner with state-/community-level “change teams” on specific practice and infrastructure changes that will improve ECE career ladders, compensation, and workplace policies.

 Change teams include 10-12 people who represent multiple perspectives, experiences, and roles including:

 Action Research Partnerships require the commitment to contribute staff and leadership capacity consistently throughout the entire engagement.
-For those with less capacity to engage intensively or who are earlier in their journey to change career ladders or compensation, the Center will offer Communities for Action and other supports.
+For those with less capacity to engage intensively or who are earlier in their journey to change career ladders or compensation, the Center will offer Communities for Action (see description below) and other supports.

 How do they work?